bitcoin-sv/sol2scrypt/docs/cheatsheet.md

 a++;
 map[a] = 2;
 </code></pre>
-2: only supports using mapping in external function.
+2: only supports using mapping in public and external function.
 </td>
 </tr>